FollyMaddy/DNA-Project/README.md

 # DNA_PCR_microbit_test_V18

-First attempt to make test program in blocks for microbit.
+First attempt to make a test program in blocks for microbit.

 Pictures of program added.